shirhatti/EntityFramework.Docs/ef/saving/transactions.md

 ---
 uid: saving/transactions
 ---
+# Transactions

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Transactions

 Transactions allow several database operations to be processed in an atomic manner.
 If the transaction is committed, all of the operations are successfully applied to the database.
 If the transaction is rolled back, none of the operations are applied to the database.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Transactions/) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Transactions/) on GitHub.

 ## Default transaction behavior